Taritsyn/LibSassHost/src/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support for the LibSass version 3.6.6;
-   No longer supports a .NET Core App 2.1.
+   2. No longer supports a .NET Core App 2.1.

    ============
    PROJECT SITE